Section 506 IPC Punishment for Criminal Intimidation

 Exception

 The offence under Sec 506 (part 2) can not be properly compounded, as per Sec 320 of the CrPC, 1973.
 However, a withdrawal from prosecution may be allowed in a justifiable circumstance.
-If the bail is rejected by a Magistrate of 1st Class, a new application may be filed in the Court Of session.
+If the bail is rejected by a Magistrate of 1st Class, a new application may be filed in the Court Of Session.
 If the case is still rejected, it may be appealed to the H.C.

-The threat’s nature and scope
+threat’s nature and scope

 The present sec 506 explanation is basically new because the words “distress” and “terror” have been replaced with the term “alarm,” which is confined to the criminal offence when the effect is to cause severe agony.
 The terms used previously were not as frightening and did not accurately indicate the level of the threat that a victim actually suffered.
-This was done because the anguish and mental torture created by harm under this provision as a result of intimidating can often be as severe as, if not worse than, the physical harm.
+This was done because the anguish and mental torture created by harm under this provision as a result of intimidation can often be as severe as, if not worse than, the physical harm.

 Section 507 IPC, 1860